 Proper Wedding Etiquette for calling the wedding off (…for some of your guests, anyway)

 First up, for any awkward situations I like to refer to a printed book.
 That way I’m not making judgements clouded by personal opinion.
-The Everything Wedding Etiquette Book is one of my go-to books, and has some advice for how to deal with cancelling a wedding.
+The Everything Wedding Etiquette Book is one of my go-to books, and has some advice for how to deal with cancelling a wedding invitation:

 The etiquette for cancelling the wedding is the same no matter the reason.
 If the invitations have not gone out, let your close friends and families know first, either by phone or e-mail (yes, e-mail is acceptable).
 You can ask your parents for help in this matter.
 If you sent Save-the-Dates, you may need to expand this phone/e-mail list to include your entire guest list, especially if some guests will already be busy making travel plans.
 A card can be sent if there is enough time.

 Practical advice on how to deal with scaling back a wedding

 - Firstly, I’d go against the advice of the etiquette book above and would actually avoid emailing where possible – especially in the situation where you are scaling back the wedding and they didn’t make the list.
 Ring your guests.
 We all know emails can be misconstrued and you want to minimise relationship issues going forward.

 - Be honest with people.
 If they’re close enough to be invited to the wedding in the first place, they should understand why you’ve cut back.
 Especially if it’s COVID-19 related.

 - Don’t just not send them an invite as some people do only send Save the Dates.
-I have been to a wedding where we didn’t receive an invite, only a Save the Date (yes I did check we were still invited!
-The bride decided an invite wasn’t necessary… so didn’t send them).
 Burying your head in the sand is not an option.
 If you’re old enough to get married, you’re an adult and need to act like one.